Popular PTSD Questions

 And their answers....

 So PTSD has come into your life — you must have a lot of questions!
 For an overview of symptoms, causes, treatment options and how PTSD affects the brain click here.

 To follow are the most asked questions regarding PTSD and recovery.
 The answers should help you get more of a clear handle on things.

-Download any of the free archives of our radio show YOUR LIFE AFTER TRAUMA for in-depth analysis, answers and explanations by experts in the field of trauma, PTSD and recovery.
+For further and more in-depth information, download any of the free archives of our radio show for in-depth analysis, answers and explanations by experts in the field of trauma, PTSD and recovery.

 Can PTSD be cured?